chaeplin/dashmnb/README.md

 - Use output of python bin/hw-wallet-for-mn.py

 ###### for mainnet

 - Use trezor web wallet or keepkey rc clinet to compare address and send 1K Dash to an address of Account #2

-- Use Account #1 for daily use
+- Use Account #1 for daily use (or Account #2 for daily, if you want)

 - To add Account #2, should send small amount to an address of Account #1

+- Don't use trezor web wallet to move payout in Masternode account, it will break your masternode. trezor web wallet has no coincontrol. use dashmnb.py -x mnalias.

 https://www.keepkey.com/2017/02/02/dash-now-public-beta/